Core Concepts

 - mounts — which host directories to mount, where, and with what permissions

-- allowed agents — optionally restrict which agent classes can use this workspace
+- allowed roles — optionally restrict which roles can use this workspace

 Think of a workspace as answering: “Which project files can this agent see, and where do they appear in the container?”

-This is why agent classes and workspaces are separate instead of being one concept.
+This is why roles and workspaces are separate instead of being one concept.

 - workspace = the accessible files